 As I could not take any pictures during my first dives at Thau Lagoon in 2010 and 2011, can you imagine how happy I was to come back with my underwater camera set-up including by brand new Inon S-2000 strobe?
 Talking about the strobe, I thought I would struggle more to use it, but I made my life easier by using it in TTL mode (automatic mode) and only playing on the manual settings of my camera.
 The visibility was not great that day, depending on the areas of the dive sites it was between 2 to 10 m.
 I knew I had to play with the orientation of my strobe to avoid the backscatter, so that was the main exercise I did by trying different lighting angle for each shot.
 While I still clearly need training, I am quite happy with the results, and this is giving me great hopes for the futures with better conditions.

 At 12 pm, after chitchatting about how the dive went, dissembling and putting away our scuba diving equipment, my dive buddy and I were ready to go for lunch.
-It might be the thing I love the most about scuba diving in France, right after your dives you can combine a wonderful regional culinary experience.
-Scuba diving in Thau Lagoon makes no exception.
+It might be the thing I love the most about scuba diving in France, right after your dives you can combine the discovery of Thau Lagoon with a local culinary experience.

 How to go to Sète in France?